-A qualified criminal attorney can be the difference between a conviction and freedom.
+A qualified Cleveland internet sex crimes attorney can be the difference between a conviction and freedom.
 We prepare every case, from the beginning, as if it is going to trial.
 We do not plan for a quick plea or to leave before the work is complete.
 Our job is to aggressively defend you from some of the most serious charges you can.

 Almost every client we interview asks a version of "What can you promise?"
 We do not use a cookie-cutter approach to defense work.
 Each client and every case is different.
 To answer the question: no ethical, honest attorney would ever promise a certain result in the case.
 Rather, we promise to use all of our experience for you with the mindset of meeting your personal goals on the case.
 In fact at our no cost consultation, we setup and establish what your goals and expectations are so that we can tailor your defense to meet your needs.

-Contact a sex crime defense attorney to protect your name, reputation, family, and freedom.
+Contact a Cleveland internet sex crimes attorney to protect your name, reputation, family, and freedom.

 Most Internet sex crimes involve the downloading and uploading of child pornography; however, investigators almost always assume that just because child pornography has been uploaded or downloaded that you were aware of it.
-Our criminal lawyers are skilled at defending against false assumptions of law enforcement.
+Our Cleveland internet sex crimes lawyers are skilled at defending against false assumptions of law enforcement.